Iris haynei: Propagation

 Irises can generally be propagated by division, or by seed growing.
 Irises generally require a period of cold, then a period of warmth and heat, also they need some moisture.
 Some seeds need stratification, (the cold treatment), which can be carried out indoors or outdoors.
 Seedlings are generally potted on (or transplanted) when they have 3 leaves.
 Oncoyclus irises dislike division, but it should only be carried out when the plant is overcrowded.
 Although hand pollination and germinating seedlings gives better results.

 Hybrids and cultivars

 Iris haynei has the following recorded cultivar names; 'Biggeri' and 'Haynei'.

 Known I. haynei crosses include; 'Arabian Knight' (Iris gatesii X I. haynei), 'Galeet' (crossed with Iris hermona), 'Gilmond' (crossed with Iris hermona), 'Judean Bronze' (crossed with Iris auranitica), 'Shah Azul' (crossed with Iris 'Judean Cream'), and 'Syrian Dawn'.

 I. haynei is the grandparent in the following crosses; 'Gethsemane', 'Shany' (Iris atropurpurea x I. haynei), and 'Syrian Scroll' (Iris gatesii x I. haynei).

 Toxicity

 Like many other irises, most parts of the plant are poisonous (rhizome and leaves), and if mistakenly ingested can cause stomach pains and vomiting.
 Also, handling the plant may cause a skin irritation or an allergic reaction.

 Culture

 It was also used for a postage stamp on 26 December 1978, part of a series of wild flowers.

-One source states that Iris bismarckiana (also known as 'Iris nazareth') was chosen, as the logo of The Society for the Protection of Nature in Israel in 1970, but it was in fact I. haynei.